Neboer/mini_ipgw/README.md

 cmake
 ```
 ## usage
-Ipgw managener can be used in many different ways.
+Ipgw manager can be used in many different ways.
 However, it is quite easy to use and configure.
 ### basic usage
 ```
 ipgw